Regency Acts: Regency

-As of 2025, under the provisions of the Regency Acts in force, Prince William would become regent in the event of the incapacity of his father, King Charles III.
+As of 2025, under the provisions of the Regency Acts in force, William, Prince of Wales, would become regent in the event of the incapacity of his father, King Charles III.

-As of 2025, the first person under the age of 18 in the line of succession to the throne is William's eldest child (and elder son) Prince George of Wales, who is second in line to the throne after his father.
-If the prince were to succeed to the throne before his 18th birthday on 22 July 2031, his uncle, Prince Harry, Duke of Sussex (the King's younger son), would serve as regent (if domiciled in the United Kingdom, as required by the 1937 Act), as George's younger siblings Charlotte and Louis (currently third and fourth in line, respectively) would also be minors.
-In the event that Prince Harry would be unable to serve as regent (a possibility since his 2019 decision to take up residence in the United States), the next in line would be the King's brother (Prince George's grand-uncle) Prince Andrew, Duke of York, followed by the Duke of York's elder daughter Princess Beatrice.
+As of 2025, the first person under the age of 18 in the line of succession to the throne is William's eldest child Prince George of Wales, who is second in line to the throne after his father.
+If the prince were to succeed to the throne before his 18th birthday on 22 July 2031, his uncle, Prince Harry, Duke of Sussex (Charles's younger son), would serve as regent (if domiciled in the United Kingdom, as required by the 1937 Act), as George's younger siblings Charlotte and Louis (currently third and fourth in line, respectively) would also be minors.
+In the event that Prince Harry would be unable to serve as regent, a possibility since his 2019 decision to take up residence in the United States, the next in line would be Charles's brother (Prince George's great-uncle) Andrew Mountbatten-Windsor, followed by Andrew's elder daughter Princess Beatrice.

 Legal guardianship

 If the King were to be declared incapable of discharging the royal functions, the legal guardianship of the incapacitated monarch would be vested in his consort, Queen Camilla.
-If she were to be unable to carry out the duties of legal guardian, they would then revert to the sitting Regent.
+If she were to be unable to carry out the duties of legal guardian, they would then revert to the sitting regent.

-Prince George of Wales, should he ascend to the throne prior to his 18th birthday on 22 July 2031, is the first person in the present line of succession who would require a regency and legal guardianship until he turns 18.
+Prince George of Wales, should he ascend to the throne prior to his 18th birthday on 22 July 2031, would be the first person in the present line of succession who would require a regency and legal guardianship until he turned 18.
 According to the Regency Acts as currently in force, should this occur, his legal guardianship would be vested in his mother, Catherine, Princess of Wales.
-If she were to be unable to carry out the duties of legal guardian, they would then revert to the sitting Regent.
+If she were to be unable to carry out the duties of legal guardian, they would then revert to the sitting regent.